cchesser/java-perf-workshop/README.md

 To simulate responses of kcdc.info (as the service may change over time), we will first run a mock instance of this service using [WireMock](http://wiremock.org/).
 Go ahead and start another terminal session where we will run another service to mock a remote dependency of the workshop service.
+Navigate to the same directory where you cloned this repository, then execute the following commands:

 ```bash
 mvn dependency:copy -Dartifact=com.github.tomakehurst:wiremock-standalone:2.5.1 -Dmdep.stripVersion=true -DoutputDirectory=.